-The same extra heat that evaporates more water from the ocean, causing bigger downpours and floods also pulls moisture even more quickly from the soil, causing longer and deeper droughts
+The same extra heat that evaporates more water from the ocean, causing bigger downpours.
+Floods also pull moisture even more quickly from the soil, causing longer and deeper droughts

-Up to 50% of all species could be lost this century
+Up to 50 percent of all species could be lost this century

-On a global basis 90% of the extra heat goes into the oceans .
+On a global basis 90 percent of the extra heat goes into the oceans .
 This is a factor in sea level rise, as the heated oceans expand.

-The extra carbon that is being absorbed by the oceans, has changed the acidity of the water by 25 – 30%, causing major problems for sea crustaceans i.e. crabs, oysters etc. to form their shells and especially problematic for coral reefs.
-This change in acidity is causing “coral bleaching”, which kills the coral reefs, where for example 93% of all coral in the Great Barrier Reef was effected
+The extra carbon dioxide that is being absorbed by the oceans, has changed the acidity of the water by 25 – 30 percent, causing major problems for sea crustaceans i.e. crabs, oysters etc. to form their shells and especially problematic for coral reefs.
+This change in acidity is causing “coral bleaching”, which kills the coral reefs, where for example 93% of all coral in the Great Barrier Reef was affected

 Global sea level rose about 200mm (8 inches) in the last century.
 The rate in the last two decades, however, is nearly double that of the last century